 - If your hotel doesn't offer breakfast, head to Isabel II, Vieques' main town, and stop at Panaderia & Reposteria La Viequense for local pastries and stock up on sandwiches for a picnic lunch.

 - After breakfast, drive out to the western side of the island along Route 200.
-Eventually, you'll reach the Kiani Lagoon, a small boardwalk through dense mangroves.
+Eventually, you'll reach the Kiani Lagoon, one of the natural bioluminescent sites on the island with a boardwalk through dense mangroves.
 Continue along the trail past the lagoon and you'll reach Punta Arenas and Green Beach.

-- Head back along Route 200 and veer left to get to Mosquito Pier, a long fishing pier that was an aborted attempt by the Navy to link Vieques to the mainland.
+- Head back along Route 200 and veer left to get to Mosquito Pier, a mile-long fishing pier that was an aborted attempt by the Navy to link Vieques to the mainland.

 - Past Esperanza and Sun Bay along Route 997, you'll see a road leading off to the left to a cluster of giant boulders that look mysterious and almost alien.
 This is the site of an archaeological dig that unearthed a 4,000-year-old skeleton that the locals call the Puerto Ferro Man.